 The most common mistake with passwords is to use the same phrase as your password for all websites or social media accounts.
 Such practices can end up compromising the secrecy of these passwords and making the website more than vulnerable to such mishaps, affecting your website performance.

-With Brute force attacks, experienced hackers can easily gain access to your site’s passwords.
+With brute force attacks, experienced hackers can easily gain access to your site’s passwords.
 This is why adding an extra layer of password security with Two-factor Authentication can help you secure your site.
 Securing your connection can also go a long way in ensuring the security of your website.
 To make sure of that, you can check out VPN service providers and choose the ones that suit your requirements the best.
-Cool Tech Zone has made some thorough reviews about different VPNs for your better decision.
-Let's check it out.

 To simply put up, when a site implements Two-factor Authentication, the user has to enter an additional captcha or an additional PIN that they can choose to either receive on their email or their phone devices.
 This puts the requirement in place that the user who is trying to enter the website has access to more information which they are capable of furnishing in order to confirm their identity.

 The process for Two-factor Authentication is simple.
 You just need to log into the site as usual.
 You will then be required to enter an OTP (One Time Password) code that is sent to you to your registered device (the device is set up while implementing Two-factor Authentication) and prove that you are the rightful admin.
 A registered phone number, email, an app can be used to receive this code.